For the Term of His Natural Life: Plot summary

 A few days later, Rex and another group of eight, led by Gabbett and Vetch, escape.
 It soon becomes apparent that Rex used the other men only as decoys.
 They get hopelessly lost in the bush and start eating one another, leaving only Gabbett and Vetch to struggle for not being the first to fall asleep.
 Later, Gabbett is found on a beach by the crew of a whaling vessel, with the half-eaten arm of one of his comrades hanging out of his swag.
 This part is based on a true story, that of Alexander Pearce.

 Rex reaches Sydney and, soon becoming weary of Sarah, escaping her to go to London, where he presents himself as Richard Devine.
 Lady Ellinor accepts him as her son.

 In Norfolk Island, by 1846, Reverend James North has been appointed prison chaplain.
 Shortly afterward, Captain Frere becomes Commandant of the Island, resolved to enforce discipline there.
 North, appalled at the horrible punishments inflicted but not really daring to interfere, renews his friendship with Dawes and also takes to Sylvia.
 Her marriage is an unhappy one.
 Frere has grown weary of his wife over the years and Sylvia married him only because she believed that she owed love to the man who allegedly saved her life.
 Dawes has also been on the Island for five years and again becomes Frere's target.
 Frere is resolved to break his opponent's spirit and finally succeeds after inflicting punishment upon punishment on him for several weeks.
-One night, Dawes and his two cell mates draw lots.
+One night, Dawes and his two cellmates draw lots.
 The longest straw and old hand Blind Mooney is killed at the hands of the second, Bland, with Dawes as the witness.
 According to their plan, Bland and Dawes get sentenced to death.

 North, in the meantime, has had to realise the true nature of his affection for Sylvia.
 At first, he attempts to keep away from her, but this unfriendliness is ill-received by Frere, who gets his revenge on the convicts open to North's words, especially on Dawes.
 One day, Sylvia has gone to see Dawes.
 She has not been able to stop thinking about him as she feels that there is more to the story than she knows.
 She finds Dawes on the "stretcher" and orders his release.
 Frere is furious when he learns about it and strikes Sylvia, despite North's presence.
 North has sent his resignation two months previously.
 Sylvia had already decided to go and see her father to escape the grievances of her life on the Island.
 The two admit their feelings for one another but decide to keep quiet until they can sail.
 North visits Dawes and learns the true story of the mutiny and rescue.
 He promises to tell Sylvia Dawes' story but does not.